 I was offered a position at Concordia Publishing House as an editorial assistant slash “super-intern” in the curriculum resources department over summer 2016.
 I worked with senior editors on projects and once again got to experience working in a professional environment.

 I also picked up two remote internships with St. Louis publishers, Pen & Publish, Inc. and Amphorae Publishing Group.
 Since I was working at Concordia Publishing House, I focused on growing Pen & Publish and Amphorae’s social media accounts during the summer.
-These opportunities led to an offer to do freelance social media and marketing work for Erica Obey, an author with Amphorae, during the school year.
+These opportunities led to an offer to do freelance social media and marketing work for author Erica Obey, an author with Amphorae, during the school year.

 During my senior year, I juggled various internships and roles as managing editor of The Sower, editor of Sigma Tau’s Potpourri 2017, my internship with Sigma Tau Delta, my freelance social media and marketing job, my duties as president of Sigma Tau, and, of course, classes.
 I completed a capstone course in spring 2017 that included a publishing project and study of textual criticism theory.

 After graduation in 2017, I worked on some side projects in addition to my full-time employment.
 I wrote a career advice column for The Sower my first semester after graduating college.
 I also volunteered as the publisher of Hampton Lutheran School’s blog, which includes writing and editing blog posts, promoting the blog and school on social media, and editing and contributing to the school’s written and digital communications.
 Additionally, I freelanced for author Erica Obey and helped her market her books on social media.